ePrivacy and GPDR Cookie Consent by Cookie Consent How much does a loft conversion cost in the UK: breakdown and tips

 What is the average cost of a loft conversion in the UK?

-However, it’s worth noting there are a lot of different factors which will push up or reduce those numbers.
+However, it’s worth noting there are a tonne of different factors that will push up, or reduce, those numbers.

-The main factors which will affect costs are…
+The main variables which will affect costs are:

 • Your location